Esri - ArcGIS

 phone: 785/864-1513 fax: 785/864-1534

-One of the benefits of KU's ESRI Higher Education Site License program is free access to some ESRI Virtual Campus courses.
-The ESRI Virtual Campus offers a wide variety of courses covering GIS Science, GIS Technology, and GIS Applications.
-The Higher Education Site License provides unlimited access to all ESRI authored courses.
-Check this catalog listing for available courses.
+One of the benefits of the ESRI Higher Ed program is free access to E-Learning courses.
+E-Learning offers a wide variety of courses covering GIS Science, GIS Technology, and GIS Applications.
+The Higher Ed program provides unlimited access to all ESRI authored courses.
+Check the E-Learning catalog listing for available courses.

 - Rhonda Houser (KU Libraries)